Charles Proteus Steinmetz: Professional life

-He was granted an honorary degree from Harvard University in 1901 and a doctorate from Union College in 1903.
+He was granted an honorary degree from Harvard University in 1901 and a doctorate from Union College in 1903.; other awards include the Certificate of Merit of Franklin Institute, 1908; the Elliott Cresson Medal, 1913; and the Cedergren Medal, 1914.
+Steinmetz was also an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 Steinmetz wrote 13 books and 60 articles, not exclusively about engineering.
 He was a member and adviser to the fraternity Phi Gamma Delta at Union College, whose chapter house was one of the first electrified residences.

 While serving as president of the Schenectady Board of Education, Steinmetz introduced numerous progressive reforms, including extended school hours, school meals, school nurses, special classes for the children of immigrants, and the distribution of free textbooks.